Putting skills on a resume is a great way to show hiring managers what you can do for them, while also including relevant keywords on your resume.

 So you really need to be looking at the specific job description for keywords.

 Once you’ve done that, you’re ready to put together your Skills section.
 Here are some sample Skills sections so you can see what it might look like:

-This example above is for a salesperson’s resume.
+This resume skills section example is for a salesperson.
 You can see it contains a lot of keywords, and also highlights what this person is best at.
 That’s what you should aim to do.